QUICK TRAIL FACTS

 - Difficulty: easy

-- Sights: forest, Oyster River, Split Rock
+- Sights: peat bog, Oyster River, Split Rock

+There are many bike trails and walking paths contained in the 350-acre Thomaston Town Forest.
 The biggest parking area for the Thomastown Town Forest is at the end of Clark Street, or the “pollution control trailhead” on the official maps.
 You can catch the long-distance trail here, or use the biking paths.
 These are groomed in the winter for x-c skiing and fat biking, I believe!

 Directions: There are a handful of trailheads to this system.
 From the land trust: For the northern most trailhead to the long-distance trail through the Oyster River Bog, park in the lot on Route 90, 1.8 miles west of the intersection of Routes 90 and 17 in West Rockport.
 The parking lot at the southern end of the long-distance trail (Jack Baker Woods) is on Beechwood Street in Thomaston, 3.3 miles south of the intersection of Beechwood St. and Route 90.